AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/number-formats.md

 ---
-group: admin-style-guide
-subgroup: Writing and Content
-title: Admin Number Formats
+title: Number formats | Commerce Admin Development
-menu_title: Number Formats
-menu_order: 8
-menu_node:
+description:
 ---

+# Number formats

 For more number formats, use the Associated Press (AP) Stylebook on first reference, and the Microsoft Manual of Style on second reference.

-## Basic Standards
+## Basic standards

 <ul>
   <li>For numbers 10 and higher, use numerals.
 For numbers lower than 10, spell out numbers. <em>See correct examples:</em>